 - Average GRE Quantitative Percentile: 48.4%

-- Countries Represented: Brazil, China, Columbia, Egypt, Ghana, India, Lebanon, Malaysia, Mexico, Mongolia, Nigeria, Turkey, Uganda, United Kingdom, Venezuela
+- Countries Represented: Brazil, China, Colombia, Egypt, Ghana, India, Lebanon, Malaysia, Mexico, Mongolia, Nigeria, Turkey, Uganda, United Kingdom, Venezuela

 Prospective applicants: please note that all applications are reviewed holistically, and profile numbers should not be viewed as admission cutoffs.
 Please contact the Office of Admissions with any questions about candidacy.